 - Longer lasting: Can take more shots (750 versus 500) on a single battery charge.

 - Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in November 2008).

 - More compact: Is smaller (130x91mm vs 142x108mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 261g or 37 percent) and is thus easier to take along.

 - More affordable: Was introduced into a lower priced category (62 percent cheaper at launch).

 - More modern: Was introduced somewhat (4 months) more recently.

-If the number of relative strengths (bullet points above) is taken as a guide, the E-30 is the clear winner of the match-up (8 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-30 is the clear winner of the match-up (11 : 4 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.